North American Free Trade Agreement (NAFTA) - Fast Facts

 - Cooperation through the NAFTA has created a North America where Canadian, American and Mexican companies do more than make and sell things to each other, now, our companies increasingly make things together.

 - The NAFTA’s provisions ensure greater certainty and stability for investment decisions by guaranteeing fair, transparent and non–discriminatory treatment of investors and their investments throughout the free trade area.

 - The NAFTA has contributed to enhancing Canada’s attractiveness to foreign investors while providing more opportunities for Canadians to invest in NAFTA partners’ economies.
 Investment is a key pillar of economic growth.
-At the end of 2015, the stock of investment in Canada from our NAFTA partners was $CA393.8 billion (CA$392.1 billion from the U.S. and CA$1.7 billion from Mexico), while Canada had invested CA$491.2 billion in our two NAFTA partners (CA$474.4 billion in the U.S. and CA$16.8 billion in Mexico).
+At the end of 2016, the stock of investment in Canada from our NAFTA partners was $CA393.8 billion (CA$392.1 billion from the U.S. and CA$1.7 billion from Mexico), while Canada had invested CA$491.2 billion in our two NAFTA partners (CA$474.4 billion in the U.S. and CA$16.8 billion in Mexico).

-- Canada and the U.S. have one of the world’s largest investment relationships with a bilateral investment stock totalling almost CA$836.2 billion in 2015, according to Canadian statistics.
+- Canada and the U.S. have one of the world’s largest investment relationships with a bilateral investment stock totalling more than CA$866.4 billion in 2016, according to Canadian statistics.

-- The stock of Canadian direct investment in Mexico has increased dramatically since NAFTA entered into force, reaching CA$14.8 billion in 2015, up from only $530 million in 1993.
+- The stock of Canadian direct investment in Mexico has increased dramatically since NAFTA entered into force, reaching nearly CA$16.8 billion in 2016, up from only CA$530 million in 1993.

 - Date Modified: